 Maharaja’s Lakeside Indian restaurant, a much loved dining institution located in Sydney’s Hills District, has been serving fine Indian food for over two decades.

 Maharaja, also spelled Maharajah, is a Sanskrit title that meanas ‘great ruler‘ or great King.
 It is a name synonymous to the legend of true Indian hospitality, where food is extravagantly and lovingly prepared, and the guest is treated like royalty.
+So you just know this is a place worth visiting.

 The team behind the Lakeside Indian have been serving exquisite, authentic Indian cuisine in Sydney for nearly thirty years.
 Their first restaurant was launched in Kirribilli in 1991, soon to be followed by restaurants at Dee Why, St. Leonards and Rhodes.